ajhamwood/alfie/readme.md

 * What about individual variability in both value and structure of content?
 * What about the existence of conserved properties?
 Are these merely statements derivable from expression?
 * What about transformation of the manifold?

+# Process
+* Seek examples of artificial life to incorporate into framework
+* This is a chill, low-impact project for me to relax with
+* UI design should reflect an organic, in-progress design process - I'm going to be a bit artistic and extra in the design too